therealdreg/at90swuart/README.md

 - #define SWU_RX		PB0
 - #define SWU_TX		PB1

+And done! this is all the work necessary for ARDUINO UNO.

 ### Adapt other stuff like AVR TIMERS etc

 Just take a look to: